neonlabsorg/neon-tutorials/ERC20ForSPL/README.md

 * Method to transfer tokens to Neon address - `function transfer(address to, uint256 amount) public returns (bool)`
 * Method to transfer tokens to Solana address - `function transferSolana(bytes32 to, uint64 amount) public returns (bool)` _( The **to** parameter is the Solana public address of the transfer receiver in `bytes32` format )_

+Both **ERC20ForSPL** and **ERC20ForSPLMintable** are being deployed thru the following factory smart contracts - **ERC20ForSPLFactory** and **ERC20ForSPLMintableFactory**.
+The factory contracts are Beacons build with forked OpenZeppelin's BeaconProxy lib and they serve to hold the implementation for the Beacon proxies _( **ERC20ForSPL** and **ERC20ForSPLMintable** )_.
+The factory contracts are also upgradeable by using forked OpenZeppelin's UUPS library.
+Only the factory owner ( Neon DAO ) can decide whethever to upgrade the factory's UUPS implementation or the beacon proxies's implementation.

-This current version is upgradeable by using OpenZeppelin's UUPS library and it has ownership logic which sets the deployer as the smart contract owner.
-The owner can manage the contract upgradibility and the `mint` method.
+**ERC20ForSPLMintable** has ownership logic _( forked OpenZeppelin's Ownable library )_ which allows the **ERC20ForSPLMintableFactory** to decide which address will be the smart contract owner.
+This owner has the permission to call the `mint` method.

 Another important thing worth mentioning is that this standard interacts with the following 2 predefined smart contracts on the Neon EVM chain:
 * `ISPLToken(0xFf00000000000000000000000000000000000004)` - this is a factory protocol on Solana where all of the Solana's SPL tokens are being deployed.